Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 Merely regressing to ISE is rarely enough to give your client relief from his or her symptoms.
 Sometimes your client will be sophisticated enough to put it all together, and see how the incident affected his or her life, and correct their perceptions about themselves or their world accordingly, but don’t count on it.

 There is a very reliable process called Informed Child that can help your client make the proper adjustments in perception.
 The basic idea is that the perception of the child is incomplete, immature and basically uninformed.
-Using the Informed Child process involves the therapist or the adult client informing the child client (client in the age regressed state) about his or her miss- perceptions regarding the event, the ISE.
+Using the Informed Child process involves the hypnotist or the adult client informing the child client (client in the age regressed state) about his or her miss- perceptions regarding the event, the ISE.
 This is a very powerful technique.
 How many times have we wished that we had known at some previous time what we know now?

-The problem in so many of the issues that hypnotherapists regularly see, is that somewhere in the past, probably when the client was a child, the client got the message that there was something inherently wrong with them.
+The problem in so many of the issues that hypnotists regularly see, is that somewhere in the past, probably when the client was a child, the client got the message that there was something inherently wrong with them.
 Either by word or deed, someone in authority, in relation to the child, set a bias in motion that effected the client’s whole life.
 The bias usually based in some kind of fear.
 Here are some examples of erroneous thinking that a child may experience that can lead to all kinds of difficulties, and can be easily rectified by AR and the Informed Child technique.

 I’m not smart enough.